Mcho11/Software-Standards/C#_Standards.md

 int a, b; // What is 'a'?
 What does 'b' stand for?
 ```
 The above example also demonstrates the drawbacks of non-obvious variable names.
+#####*Avoid declaring public Fields*#####
+Public Fields (defined in a class) should not be used.
+Public Fields can be accessed by any other Class, therefore its value can be modified at any time, without control by the Class itself.
+In addition, direct use of Public Fields does not let Field definition evolve without requiring updates to all Objects referencing it.
+This goes against OO Encapsulation concepts.

 #####*Initialization*#####
 Wherever possible try to initialize local variables as soon as they are declared.